-Observing Holy days that were never holy!
+Billions of people Observe holy days that were never meant to be holy!

-(Excavating hidden facts and information)
+(Excavating hidden facts and other pertinent information)

-This blog will reveal ancient pagan practices which have evolved into a massive holiday celebrated today, as Christmas.
-From it’s origin into our current traditions, nothing of these ancient rituals are Biblically approved by the ONE TRUE GOD.
 This blog was not intended for all people.
 Some may be offended by it’s content.
-Please note that this was not our intent.
-The purpose of this blog is to enlighten those curious as to why we continue to engage in these ancient traditions, and to enlighten those searching for answers.
-We are not here to judge, insult, belittle or stigmatizing any group or person.
+Please note that the purpose of this blog was not to offend but to enlighten those curious as to why people continue to engage in these ancient traditions.
+We are not here to belittle or stigmatizing any group or person.
+This blog was created as an informational research tool and is meant for discovery purposes only.

-The Yule, isn’t just a log!
+The Yule, is more than just a log!

-John 4: 23- 24 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
-God is spirit, and those who worship him must worship in spirit and truth.”
+John 4: 23-24 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.

 Yule Tide

 The Yule was first celebrated around the fifth century by Germanic tribes as a mid-winter festival.
 Farmers and local residents would assemble together in a pagan temple, bringing food, ale, and livestock to be sacrificed to their Norse gods.
-It would began on the eve of the winter solstice and end around the new year.

 In Norwegian, Swedish and Danish it is jul; joulud in Estonian; joulu in Finnish; and jol in Icelandic.
 The Scot’s still refer to it as Yule.

-According to A. Sutherland – in Ancient pages.com – the article, “Disir: Elusive Female Guardian Spirits Of Fate And Harbingers Of Death And War”
+According to A. Sutherland – in the Ancient pages.com – the article, “Disir: Elusive Female Guardian Spirits Of Fate And Harbingers Of Death And War”

 Some believe the Disir (Valkyries) in Norse mythology were malicious, harmful spirits, demons of death, destruction, and war who sought terrible things for the people they watched.

-The ritual of the Yule log was symbolic of releasing the past; a disposing of old negative energy believed to be connected to the past year.
+The ritual of the Yule log was symbolic of releasing the past; a disposing of old negative energy to be connected to the past year.
 Many ancient people believed this ritual blocked negative energy from entering into the new year.

-Santa Claus and Christmas trees!
+The Origin of Santa Claus and Christmas trees!

 Sint Nikolaas

 It was said that Sint Nikolaas gave away all of his inherited wealth, and traveled throughout the countryside helping the poor, the sick and the needy.
 One of the stories claim that he saved three poor sisters from being sold into prostitution by their own father, by providing a dowry (throwing three coins down the chimney).
 This allowed them the privilege, through money, to marry.
 He was also said to have been in attendance at the first council of Nicaea in 325 CE.
 Also as a renown Christian, he was said to have been persecuted by the evil Roman Emperor, Diocletian.

-Other early tales embellish him as calming a storm at sea, saving three innocent soldiers from wrongful execution, and well, you get the picture.
+As early Europeans begin to move into new territories the story of Sint Nikolaas (Santa Claus) began to spread.
 He eventually became the patron saint of Russia and Greece; of charitable fraternities and guilds; of children, sailors, unmarried girls, merchants, and pawnbrokers; in cities such as Fribourg, and other cities in Switzerland, and Moscow.
-Thousands of European churches were dedicated to him—one, church in particular, built by the Roman emperor Justinian I at Constantinople (today Istanbul, Turkey) was dedicated to Saint Nicholas and Saint Priscus, which may have originally been built as early as c.
-490.

 John Pintard, a member of the New York Historical Society here in America, began to distribute woodcuts (small idols) of St. Nicolas at the society’s annual meeting.
 In 1809, Washington Irving helped to popularize the Sinter Klaas stories in the U.S. when he referred to St Nick as the patron saint to New York in his book, “The History of New York.”